 At New Smiles, we help people regain a great looking, functional smile with implants.
-The process may take some time depending on your condition, but is absolutely worth it in the end.
+The process may take some time depending on your condition but is absolutely worth it in the end.
 Here’s how a dental implant is placed.

 What happens during an implant procedure?

 The first step is developing a treatment plan just for you.
-Your tooth may already be missing, or may be so damaged that it needs to be extracted.
+Your tooth may already be missing or may be so damaged that it needs to be extracted.
 We’ll also ascertain if you have sufficient bone volume to hold an implant.
 If a patient has been missing a tooth or teeth for a period of time, the jawbone can deteriorate and lose bone mass.
-If you lack bone mass to sufficiently support the implant, bone grafting will be required.
+If you lack the bone mass to sufficiently support the implant, bone grafting will be required.